Particular/docs.particular.net/servicepulse/installation.md

 ## ServicePulse license

 ServicePulse will check the current licensing status by querying the ServiceControl API, located by default at `http://localhost:33333/api`.
 Therefore, if ServicePulse indicates that the license is invalid or has expired, then the license must be updated in ServiceControl.
-See also [How to install the NServiceBus license file](/nservicebus/licensing/license-management.md).
+See also [License](/nservicebus/licensing/).